22 Ways To Create A Secure Attachment

 Meet their physiological needs

 Children, especially infants, can't meet their own physiological needs as you can.
-You need to make sure they have food when they need it, are hydrated properly, and have medical problems taken care of as quickly as possible.
+To help them become securely attached, you need to make sure they have food when they need it, are hydrated properly, and have medical problems taken care of as quickly as possible.
 You can't ensure that they'll never feel a hunger pang or a touch of sadness.
 What you can do, though, is give them what they need before they become too distressed.

 Be responsive to their moods